hetznercloud/terraform-provider-hcloud/website/docs/d/load_balancer.html.md

 - `service` - (list) List of services a Load Balancer provides.
 - `labels` - (map) User-defined labels (key-value pairs) .
 - `delete_protection` - (bool) Whether delete protection is enabled.
+- `network_id` - (int) ID of the first private network that this Load Balancer is connected to.
+- `network_ip` - (string) IP of the Load Balancer in the first private network that it is connected to.

 `algorithm` support the following fields:
 - `type` - (string) Type of the Load Balancer Algorithm. `round_robin` or `least_connection`